capsule-corp-ternoa/ternoa-js/README.md

 })
 ```

-Among all the features provided by the Ternoa SDK, this short snippet of code allows you to create an NFT, submit and sign it at a glance.
-This single line _createNft_ function, require a few parameters : some `offchainData` metadatas, a `royalty`, a `collectionId` if you want this NFT to belong to a collection, a boolean to define its `isSoulbound` status, the `keyring` to sign and submit the transaction, and a `waitUntil` callback parameter, to define at which point we want to get the results of the transaction execution.
+Among all the features provided by the Ternoa SDK, this short snippet of code allows you to Create, Submit and Sign an NFT.
+This function  _createNft_ requires a few parameters like : `offchainData` aka metadata, the `royalty` percentage, its `collectionId` if you want it to belong to an existing collection, a Boolean value `isSoulBound` to determine its status, `keyring` parameter to sign and submit the transaction and a callback parameter `waitUntill`, to define when we get the results of that transaction execution.

 ```javascript
 import { createNft } from "ternoa-js/nft"